KrystianZakrys/iEployee/README.md

 ## To-Do
-- [ ] Add Forms Validation and Messages/Popups what eva
-- [ ] Change all forms to reactive forms
+- [ ] !!!
+Modify position changing form
-- [ ] Separate Form Model from Data Model
+- [ ] Write some unit tests Backend/Frontend - weekend
-- [ ] Refactor/ clear code to be somehow maintainable
+- [ ] Refactor/ clear code to be somehow maintainable - weekend
 - [ ] Add comments and documentation
-- [ ] Write some unit tests
+- [ ] ???
+Separate Form Model from Data Model in Angular
+- [x] Add Forms Validation and Messages/Popups what eva
+- [x] Make Angular Component for validation errors and messages
+- [x] Change all forms to reactive forms
 - [x] Add Repository pattern to database access
 - [x] Fix Specification pattern issue on "Select in select" thingy = Workaround by just creating wheres
 - [x] Implement business logic in Entities (for example Assigning Employee to Project)